retreaver/core-api-docs/source/index.html.md

 ```

 There are 4 types of caps: Hard Cap, Hourly Cap, Daily Cap, and Monthly Cap.
-Hard cap is a hard limit, and once it is reached, the target will not receive more calls until the cap is reset.
-This is useful when routing calls to buyers that have insertion orders for a set number of leads.
+Hard cap is a hard limit, and once it is reached, the target will not receive more Calls until the Cap is reset.
+This is useful when routing Calls to buyers that have insertion orders for a set number of leads.

-The other types of cap reset periodically as expected.
+The other types of Cap reset periodically as expected.

-You can modify these caps by updating your target with nested objects `hard_cap_attributes`, `hourly_cap_attributes`, `daily_cap_attributes`, and `monthly_cap_attributes`.
+You can modify these Caps by updating your Target with nested objects `hard_cap_attributes`, `hourly_cap_attributes`, `daily_cap_attributes`, and `monthly_cap_attributes`.

 ### HTTP Request